openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

        data misuse.
 Holders can withdraw consent if they believe their data is not being used appropriately

-    1. Provide clear, understandable, and easy-to-use mechanisms for the user to provide consent to add data or read data from their wallet.
+    1. **Consent**: Provide clear, understandable, and easy-to-use mechanisms for the user to provide consent to add data or read data from their wallet.
 This is a major privacy consideration and ensures the user is in control of their data.